Welcome to the Medicare Health Outcomes Survey (HOS) Website

 What's New on the Medicare HOS

-- 2020-2022 Cohort 23 Analytic Public Use File (PUF) and Data Users Guide (DUG) Available.
+- 2022 Cohort 25 Baseline Public Use File (PUF) and Data Users Guide (DUG) Available.
 The PUF may be downloaded from the Research Data Files section on the Data page.
-The DUG may be downloaded from the Data Users Guides section.
+The corresponding DUG may be downloaded from the Data Users Guides section.

 - Information for People with Medicare and Their Families.
-If you have questions or concerns about the HOS or Health Outcomes Survey-Modified (HOS-M), you may contact the Centers for Medicare & Medicaid Services (CMS) at 1-800-MEDICARE or the survey organization CMS is working with directly.
+If you have questions or concerns about the HOS or HOS-M, you may contact CMS at 1-800-MEDICARE or the survey organization CMS is working with directly.
 More information about the survey, including contact information for CMS and each survey vendor, is available under the Information for People with Medicare and Their Families page.

 - Medicare HOS Outcomes Measures Moved to Display for 2022 and 2023 Star Ratings.
 This HPMS memo was released on August 5, 2021 by CMS.
 The memo states that the two HOS outcomes measures, Improving or Maintaining Physical Health and Improving or Maintaining Mental Health, will be moved to the display page on CMS.gov for the 2022 and 2023 Star Ratings.
 Due to the pervasive way in which the COVID-19 Public Health Emergency has impacted and will continue to impact the validity of these two HOS outcomes measures for the 2020 and 2021 follow-up measurement periods, the 2022 and 2023 Star Ratings will be calculated without the use of Improving or Maintaining Physical Health and Improving or Maintaining Mental Health.